aditya-is22/Library-Management-App/README.md

-# ShelfLife - Library Management App
+# ShelfWise - Library Management App

-A simple Android app for managing a library's book inventory with real-time updates using Firebase.
+A modern Android application for efficient library management with real-time updates using Firebase.

 ## Features